lineality/Online_Voting_Using_One_Time_Pads/README.md

 What kind of software (singular or plural) would be needed to arrange an secure election?

 Could some form of blockchain made of election participants be used as a decentered election results platform?

+Part of an online system may be to increase the number of channels by which people can try to vote, and possible have a backup-pad.
+Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.

 Features of a software package:
 1. secure messages between office and voter? (one time pad?)